StrangeBeeCorp/docs/docs/thehive/user-guides/analyst-corner/cases/observables/add-an-observable.md

 <!-- md:permission `manageObservable` -->

-This topic provides step-by-step instructions for adding an [observable](about-observables.md) to a case or alert in TheHive.

-Observables are data points that represent specific events or properties within a system and can be directly observed.
-They serve as indicators monitored for signs of suspicious or malicious activity.
+Add an [observable](about-observables.md) to a [case](../about-cases.md) or [alert](../../alerts/about-alerts.md) in TheHive to track data points that represent specific events or indicators of suspicious or malicious activity.

 <h2>Procedure</h2>